abdullahmoh21/therapy-website/README.md

 # Note:
 Since the website is actively used and contains client images, I cannot upload screenshots to showcase it.
 However, you are welcome to view the source code instead.
-Please note that if you manage to get this running on your machine, the website might look a bit plain or incomplete, as most images are not included in this repository.
 Here are some key features that were implemented:
 - Custom JWT-based authentication and authorization for secure user access.
 - Integration with credit card and bank account payment processing.
 - Session scheduling seamlessly integrated with the Calendly API.